Psychedelic/plug-docs/docs/getting-started/connect-to-plug.md

 ### requestTransfer(SendICPTsArgs)

-An [asynchronous](https://developer.mozilla.org/en-US/docs/Learn/JavaScript/Asynchronous) method to request a new Transfer processed in the Internet Computer [Ledger Canister](https://sdk.dfinity.org/docs/integration/ledger-quick-start.html#_ledger_canister_overview), which takes the parameter `SendICPTsArgs` that is an object of fields:
+requestTransfer() is an [asynchronous](https://developer.mozilla.org/en-US/docs/Learn/JavaScript/Asynchronous) method to request a new Transfer processed in the Internet Computer [Ledger Canister](https://sdk.dfinity.org/docs/integration/ledger-quick-start.html#_ledger_canister_overview), which takes the parameter `SendICPTsArgs` that is an object of fields:

 SendICPTsArgs:
 - to